 - PNG – PNG images are best used when you want to preserve the transparency of the image’s background.

-- SVG – SVGs are best used for logos and icons that need to be scaled to several different resolutions.
+- SVG – SVGs are best used for logos and icons that need to be scaled to several resolutions.

 Step 3 – Losslessly Compress To Optimize Your Images